Anurag11699/DSTN-Assignment-1/Group_7/README.txt

     e.
 If both the caches miss, then we get the data from memory and insert it into the L1 cache.
 The L1 cache also transfers a block to L2 as the caches are exclusive.

+Completion of Assignment: Have completed all aspects of the question.

+Bugs: Tried our level best to hunt for and remove any bugs in the code.
+The program does not have any bugs that we know of .